alperenbelgic/backend-flow-controller/README.md

 ```

-#### Test 3: Send an event to the flow and flow triggers an action
+#### Test 3: Send an event to the flow and flow triggers an action (which is defined in flow definition)

-#### Test 4: Send an event to the flow and flow triggers an action which writes changes flow data
+#### Test 4: Send an event to the flow and flow triggers an action which writes changes flow data (which is defined in flow definition)

+#### Test 5: Action throws exception, roll back?, result?

+#### Test 6: Events and actions logs created?

+#### TEST 7: Validations exist?
+Proper state name?
+Next state's name exists?